-Melissa, what do you love most about being a stylist?
-“The guests who sit in my chair.
-They have great faith in me and my abilities, and we have great conversations.
-We genuinely enjoy each other’s company, and that’s how I stay passionate.
-I strive to be the best I can be behind the chair, so when they leave, they feel my passion in my work.
-My goal is to have them be confident, sophisticated, unique or any way they need to feel to express themselves.
-I believe we have a friendship; they push me to be a better person and a good example.
-I owe it to them to be a spunk in their day, a compliment when they least expect it, and an ear when they want to talk.”
+Good word, Melissa!
+It’s always about relationships and the people!
+Is that why you love doing what you do so much?
+“The guests who sit in my chair, who have great faith in me and my abilities, we have great conversations.
+We genuinely enjoy each other’s company and that’s how I stay passionate.
+I strive to be the best I can be behind the chair” she elaborated with tears in her eyes, “so when they leave, they feel my passion in my work.
+My goal is to have them feel confident, sophisticated, unique anyway they need to feel in order to express themselves.
+I feel like we have a friendship; they push me to be a better person and a good example.
+I feel like I owe it to them to be a spunk in their day, a compliment when they least expect it, and an ear when they want to talk.”

-It sounds like you’re loved and appreciated by many people, Melissa!
-Now, I (Anthony Crosby) have zero knowledge of this space, so what is it like to be in the salon culture, specifically in Elko?
+It sounds like you’re loved and appreciated by a lot of people, Melissa!
+Now, as I’ve admitted before I have zero knowledge of this space, what is it like to be in the salon culture, specifically in Elko?
 “When it comes to the stylists’ world in Elko, the competition is fierce!
-There are many, many creative, educated, and good stylists in this town.
-That is why I’m thankful for the loyalty of my clients because they could go anywhere, but for some reason, they choose me!
-In this fierce competition between stylist, it’s just a lot prettier to be nice.
-I don’t care to put people down; there’s somebody for everybody.
-Knowing the competition is fierce has up’d my game.
-However, if I like your hair, I’ll tell you, and I don’t even care who did it!
-Making the world and this community beautiful is what we’re all about, and if we can do it classy, that’s where I’d like to be.”
+There are many many creative, educated, and good stylist in this town.
+There is where I’m thankful for the loyalty of my clients because they could go anywhere but for some reason, they choose me!
+And I think, in this fierce competition between stylist, it’s just a lot prettier to be nice.
+I don’t care to put people down; there’s definitely somebody for everybody.
+But knowing the competition is fierce has definitely up’d my game.
+But if I like your hair, I’ll tell you and I don’t even care who did it!
+Making the world and this community beautiful is what we’re all about, and if we can do it classy…that’s where I’d like to be.”